 If you've a long way to come, it can be cheaper to fly than take the train.
-For example when we looked a month ahead for a trip from Edinburgh to London, there were £15 Ryanair tickets for a 90 minute direct flight with hand-luggage arriving at London Stansted at 8.25am, compared to a minimum four-hour train journey costing at least £68 to arrive before 11am.
+For example when we looked a month ahead for a trip from Edinburgh to London, there were £15 Ryanair tickets for a 90-minute direct flight with hand luggage arriving at London Stansted at 8.25am, compared with a minimum four-hour train journey costing at least £68 to arrive before 11am.

 Remember though that you'll need to factor in getting to and from the airport.

-This can be a little fiddly, but do it right and you can save big, as Luke found:
+This can be fiddly, but do it right and you can save big, as Luke found:

 See our Secret Hotels guide for full help.

-We British are known for queueing, but that doesn't mean you have to waste half your trip forming an orderly line.
+While we British are known for queueing, that doesn't mean you have to waste half your trip waiting in line.

 Google's free Popular Times feature is a great way to check when an attraction, restaurant or even a gym is likely to be busy, and its live feed even lets you check just how heaving a place is right now.

-Of course, accuracy depends on what data Google has for the attraction, but it can be a useful guide to help plan your trip.
+Of course, accuracy depends on what data Google has for a particular attraction, but it can be a useful guide to help you plan your trip.
 See MSE Jenny's blog for more information.